 Post Kantian Philosophy

-- critically reflect upon the problem of the self;
+- To encourage students to reflect upon the problem of the self

-- engage with the problem of self-consciousness, self-reference and the unity of consciousness;
+- To familiarise students with the problem of self-consciousness, self-reference and the unity of consciousness.

-- demonstrate an understanding of how these problems have been dealt with by Locke, Hume, Kant, Husserl and Sartre.
+- To learn how these problems have been addressed by Hume, Descartes, Kant, Anscombe, Wittgenstein, Evans and Husserl

 - To show how these problems are still relevant today.

 PhD students will be required to write one substantial essay (3,000-4,000 words).
 Students should confirm the essay title with their lecturer.